caio-ribeiro-pereira/selic/README.md

 This is a tiny lib compatible with **Node.js v11+** and **TypeScript**, with zero dependencies, supports ES Import and CommonJS.

-Basically this lib fetchs the current brazilian SELIC rates and CDI, and calculates the Poupança rates, all values in apy (percentage per year).
+Basically this lib fetchs the current brazilian SELIC rates and CDI rates, all values in apy (percentage per year).

 The Selic rate is fetched from [Banco Central do Brasil](https://bcb.gov.br) The CDI rate is fetched from [CETIP](https://www2.cetip.com.br)